Turks and Caicos Guide

 In 1872 the islands were annexed to Jamaica and stayed tied to Jamaica until 1962, when they were again linked to the Bahamas.
 In 1973, the they became a separate Crown Colony of Great Britain.

-Dick Clark, Keith Richards, Donna Karan, Michael Douglas (Dellis Cay), Bruce Willis, Christie Brinkley, Justin Verlander, and Kate Upton
+Property owners Keith Richards, Donna Karan, Michael Douglas (Dellis Cay), Bruce Willis, Christie Brinkley, Justin Verlander, and Kate Upton.
+Frequent visitors include Drew Barrymore, the Kardashian’s

 Visit Little Water Cay, home of the indigenous Rock Iguana.